abgox/abyss/readme.md

 >
 > - The manifests in this repository depend on [bin/utils.ps1](./bin/utils.ps1).
 >
-> - Other buckets should exercise caution when considering merging them.
+> - Other buckets should be careful when considering merging them.

 ### If you are using Scoop